 Our recreation activities consists of experiential groups and recreational activities specifically designed for boys.

-Our Outdoor focus, Horsemanship, and superior academics, helps set us apart as one of the top programs for boys.
+Our outdoor focus, horsemanship, and superior academics, help set us apart as one of the top programs for boys.

 Experiential groups are designed so that the community of boys must use cooperation and teamwork to gain success.
 Through planning, experiencing, and finally achieving success the boys learn by “doing”.